 TMPCC has organized this legacy into the first car club of its kind, a club where anyone who works or has worked in the entertainment, sports or motorsports communities can get together, connect with old friends, make new ones and share their passion for the automobile.
-Members own everything from daily drivers to exotics, classics to muscle cars, sports cars to customs, hot rods to motorcycles, some even own famous vehicles from television and motion pictures.
-We don’t care what you own; the common bond shared by all our members is that we’re car guys and gals.

 The only events we post in the public domain are those where the public is allowed to attend.
 One example is our annual car show, which is a charity event held in conjunction with the Fireworks Festival at CBS Studio Center in Studio City, California every July 4th.
-This is a family friendly event with food, live entertainment, our car show and one of the best fireworks displays in Los Angeles.
+This is a family friendly event with food, live entertainment, activities for the children, our car show and one of the best fireworks displays in Los Angeles.

-The Television Motion Picture Car Club has grown to become one of the most publicized car clubs in the world.
 If you would like to feature our club, our members or their vehicles in any media, contact us at TMPCC@TMPCC.ORG